Your read progress

 How do mortgage brokers make their money?

-Brokers make their money in a few different ways.
+Brokers always get paid for their services, but how they make their money can be via a few different ways.

 Commission